 From fresh-grilled fish to savory-spiced coconut curries, Zanzibari food is an eclectic mix of Arabic, Indian, Asian and African flavors.
 Nightlife often centers around the joy of eating and socializing, never too far from a sea breeze.

-Catch a spectacular sunset by rooftop-hopping from Emerson Spice, a historic, 19th-century townhouse, formerly the home of Mwenyi Mkuu (the last Swahili ruler of Zanzibar) and now a hotel with rooftop restaurant, to the ornate Emerson on Hurumzi with its Tower Top Restaurant, high above Stone Town, amongst the mosque minarets, temple towers, and church spires.
+Catch a spectacular sunset by rooftop-hopping from Emerson Spice, a historic, 19th-century townhouse, formerly the home of Mwenyi Mkuu (the last Swahili ruler of Zanzibar) and now a hotel with rooftop restaurant, to the ornate Emerson on Hurumzi with its Rooftop Tea House restaurant, high above Stone Town, amongst the mosque minarets, temple towers, and church spires.

 Wander to Forodhani Park on the seafront to try something special at the nightly food market.